 So in conclusion, the C200 is a perfectly great camera for anyone upgrading from a DSLR or C100 or C300.
 But for videographers who either have a C300 mkII or are interested in getting one, then the C200 becomes a more difficult argument.

-Thanks for reading!
+Thanks for reading our Canon C200 review!
 Shoot us an email if you have any questions or comments.